Aegis — The Agent Firewall

 Current State

-Aegis is now presented as a public evaluation and inspection entry point within Satoshium.
-The service panel, architecture overview, canonical bundle, and related surfaces are intended to help others explore how the subsystem works rather than market it as a finished mass-market enforcement product.
+Aegis is presented as a public evaluation and inspection service within Satoshium.
+The service panel, architecture overview, canonical bundle, and related inspection surfaces are available for researchers, developers, and infrastructure teams to evaluate how agent lifecycle verification operates within the lifecycle verification layer.

 Service Surface Capabilities